 Navigating DORA Compliance: Software Development Requirements for Financial Services Companies

 Regulatory compliance is a common and critical part of today’s rapidly evolving financial services landscape.
 One new regulation that EU financial institutions must adhere to is the Digital Operational Resilience Act (DORA), enacted to enhance the operational resilience of digital financial services.
-The BCI Supply Chain Resilience Report 2023 highlighted that 45.7% of organizations experienced supply chain disruptions with their closest suppliers, which is more than double the pre-pandemic levels.
+The BCI Supply Chain Resilience Report 2024 highlighted that 80% of organizations experienced supply chain disruptions, marking a significant increase from the previous year.
 This shows the lingering impact of Information and Communications Technology (ICT) resilience issues on operational continuity.

-The DORA compliance deadline is imminent with the deadline set for January 17, 2025.
+DORA compliance entered into application as of January 17, 2025.
 ICT encompasses a wide array of technological tools and resources employed for communication, content creation, information dissemination, storage, and management.
 This comprehensive term includes electronic devices, networking components, and software applications that facilitate diverse forms of digital communication and information handling.

 In terms of the financial services sector, DORA applies to insurance companies, investment firms, banks, fintech, and ICT vendors, who must understand and adhere to DORA requirements to ensure operational resilience and avoid substantial fines.
 This blog post discusses the essential software development requirements financial companies should meet to assist in complying with DORA.